 Our overall risk management approach requires that we have in place the right procedures and processes to minimise risks from impacting our business, or to enable us to respond promptly and decisively when they do.
 This gives us confidence in our ability to achieve our strategic objectives and supports the long-term sustainable growth of our business.
 We are committed to complying with tax law and practice in the UK and all the territories in which we operate.
 As such, our tax risk management approach requires operations within the UK to establish appropriate tax compliance procedures.

 As part of our financial reporting cycle, the finance team assesses any tax risks arising, including those reported by the operations.
-In addition, regular tax review meetings are held internally and also with our external advisors.
-Material risks are notified to the Regional Finance Director and followed up accordingly.
+In addition, regular tax review meetings are held internally and with our external advisors.
+Material risks are notified to the Territory Finance Director and followed up accordingly.

 We will seek to minimise uncertainty, risk or disputes and we will engage external advisors as appropriate to achieve this.
 As such our appetite for risk is relatively low in this regard.

 We do aim to make use of those tax incentives and exemptions intentionally provided in law, for example capital allowances and credits associated with research and development expenditure and patent box.